Ezku/equanimous-tribble/content/3-empirical-study/1-empirical-study-description.md

 \begin{figure}
 \includegraphics[width=\textwidth]{images/asana-overview.png}
-\caption{Asana.
+\caption[An overview of Asana, the development team's virtual kanban board tool]{Asana.
 On the bottom left is a list of the team's kanban boards.
 On the right, a single board with its labels and tasks can be seen.}
 \end{figure}

 [^asana]: [www.asana.com](http://www.asana.com)